reactiveui/website/input/docs/handbook/dependency-inversion/custom-dependency-inversion.md

 # Override Default Depenedency Inversion Container

 We understand that some developers would prefer to use their favorite dependency inversion container.
 ReactiveUI allows for this by implementing `IMutableDependencyResolver`.
-Once this class has been implemented you simply need to set it to the `Locator`.
+Once this class has been implemented you simply need to assign it to `Locator` via `Locator.SetLocator()`.
+[Splat](https://github.com/reactiveui/splat#dependency-resolver-packages) includes ready to use packages containing dependency resolver implementations for `Autofac`, `DryIoc`, `Microsoft.Extensions.DependencyInjection`, `Ninject`, and `SimpleInjector`, see [the documentation](https://github.com/reactiveui/splat#dependency-resolver-packages) for more info.

-*Note*: This implementation is against Autofac, but can be used with most DI containers.
+### Implement a custom `IMutableDependencyResolver`

-## Implement an `IMutableDependencyResolver`
+<details><summary>IMutableDependencyResolver implementation against Autofac (example)</summary>

 ```csharp
 public class AutofacDependencyResolver : IMutableDependencyResolver